Single-fact operators

 rlike

-Checks if a string matches a regular expression pattern:
+A rule with rlike returns true if the string matches the given regular expression pattern:

 string_length